-IDC's Datacenter Trends and Strategies research provides a holistic view of the issues that are shaping today's enterprise and service provider datacenter investments.
-Developments in mobile, cloud, and business integrated analytics are changing workloads in the corporate datacenter, driving greater use of service provider datacenters to extend services.
-While IT managers struggle with managing, simplifying, and improving the availability of IT infrastructure for complex applications, datacenter managers are increasingly concerned with very real and sometimes limiting factors, such as floor space, power and cooling, datacenter life-cycle management, and staffing.
-IDC examines the shifting needs of the datacenter as well as sizing the number of datacenters and deployment of IT assets based on IDC's datacenter taxonomy.
+IDC's Cloud to Edge Datacenter Trends research provides a holistic view of the factors impacting enterprise and service provider datacenter investments.
+Organizations need to more effectively support mobile, cloud, business integrated analytics, and the Internet of Things services, and edge deployments are changing workloads in corporate datacenters and driving greater use of service provider datacenters.
+While IT managers are sourcing and deploying IT infrastructure in new ways to support digital transformation initiatives, datacenter managers are increasingly concerned with limiting factors such as floor space, power and cooling, datacenter life-cycle management, and staffing.
+IDC examines the shifting demands on datacenter resources and forecasts the number of datacenters and deployment of IT assets in enterprise, service provider, and hyperscale datacenters based on IDC's datacenter taxonomy.

-- Worldwide and U.S. datacenter sizing and taxonomy
+- Worldwide and U.S. datacenter build and remodel forecasts

 - Power and cooling initiatives for the datacenter

-- Business alignment: U.S. datacenters' assessment of their alignment with key business objectives
+- Business alignment of U.S. datacenters with key business objectives

-- Cloud computing: The impact on the physical datacenter
+- Cloud computing’s impact on the physical datacenter

-- Enterprise architecture: Datacenter infrastructure requirements for power and cooling, capacity planning, change control processes, system utilization, compute density, and alternate power
+- Datacenter infrastructure requirements for power and cooling, capacity planning, change control processes, system utilization, compute density, and alternate power

 - IT staffing and datacenter real estate/location/regionalization